-Students: Any student of Coastal Alabama Community College who wishes to make a complaint about an academic matter shall report that complaint in writing to the Vice President of Instructional Services and Workforce Development.
-Other types of complaints shall be reported in writing to the Vice President of Student Services.
+Students: Any student of Coastal Alabama Community College who wishes to make a complaint about an academic matter shall report that complaint in writing to the appropriate Instructional Officer.
+Other types of complaints shall be reported in writing to the Dean of Enrollment Management.
 If the complaint is about a specific occurrence, the complaint shall be made within ten (10) business days of the occurrence.

 The student making the complaint and the college official to whom the complaint is made shall endeavor to resolve the complaint informally and as quickly as is reasonable.
 If, after discussion between the student and the respective college official, it is determined that the complaint can be resolved informally, the college official will take action to resolve the complaint and will submit a report within ten working days of the filing of the complaint to the President, the College’s Student Grievance Officer, and such other appropriate college official(s) as the President may designate, detailing both the complaint and its resolution.

-If it is determined by the college that the complaint is of such a nature that it would fall within the scope of the Title IX statute or a Title IX regulation, the student shall complete and file an original and two copies of Grievance Form A with the Vice President of Student Affairs within thirty (30) days of the most recent occurrence of the alleged Title IX violation.
+If it is determined by the college that the complaint is of such a nature that it would fall within the scope of the Title IX statute or a Title IX regulation, the student shall complete and file an original and two copies of Grievance Form A with the Dean of Enrollment Management within thirty (30) days of the most recent occurrence of the alleged Title IX violation.
 Once such a Title IX complaint is filed, the complaint shall be handled in accordance with Alabama Community College System Policy No. 620.01.

 For any type of complaint other than one falling within the scope of Title IX, the following procedures shall apply: